hanrichard/AWS-Solutions-Architect-Associate--Certification/README.md

-This is my aws certification
+This is my AWS SAA Certification